t0dorakis/gatsby-recoil-starter/README.md

   Gatsby's hello-world starter
 </h1>

-Kick off your project with this hello-world boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Kick off your project with this recoil boilerplate.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._
+Yes, the recoil state management library is still in beta, but man it's fun!

+We added following addons to the basic starter:
+- Recoil for clean hook based state management
+- SASS as our favorite CSS pre-compiler
+- react-helmet for easier SEO
+- Normalize.css for less basic restyling
+- react-svg to import svg as components

 ## 🚀 Quick start